 There will be those women who are concerned that they have these implants in their body and they definitely want to have them removed.
 Has Allergan addressed this issue?

-Yes, they have, with their BIOCELL® Replacement Warranty.
+Yes, they have, with their BIOCELL® Replacement Warranty which you can download from this page under US Warranty Information.
 Allergan will provide replacement smooth surfaced implants at no charge to patients.
 This includes all textured surfaced implants manufactured under the brands McGhan, Inamed, Allergan and Natrelle®.
 However, the company will not pay for any other associated surgical expenses in patients who are asymptomatic.
 Patients are also still covered under Allergan’s Natrelle® ConfidencePlus® Warranty.

 As part of this Natrelle® ConfidencePlus® warranty is financial assistance of up to $1000 for late seroma diagnostic testing for the possibility of having BIA-ALCL.
 In addition, if you have been diagnosed with this disease, then there will be financial assistance of up to $7500 for the removal of the breast implant(s) and total capsulectomy.